-Recipients may charge to a grant resulting from this announcement pre-award costs that were incurred within the 90 calendar-day period immediately preceding the effective date of the grant, if the costs are allowable in accordance with the applicable Federal cost principles referenced in 10 CFR Part 600.
-Recipients must obtain the prior approval of the contracting officer for any pre-award costs that are for periods greater than this 90 day calendar-day period.
+Recipients may charge to a grant resulting from this announcement pre-award costs that were incurred within the 90 calendar-day period immediately preceding the effective date of the grant, if the costs are allowable in accordance with the applicable Federal cost principles referenced in 2 CFR 200 as modified by 2 CFR 910.
+Recipients must obtain the prior approval of the contracting officer for any pre-award costs that are for periods greater than this 90 calendar day period.